Widely Diverse Social Applications

 Anomalous behaviors associated with trending or pattern-based purchases or other activities can be compared to known fraud cases to provide an added measure of protection against retail or identity fraud in near real-time.

-Ingested healthcare data such as medical records and disease-causing genes is automatically stored with geospatial context to enhance the ability to diagnose, track, and prevent the spread of infectious disease.
+Ingested healthcare data including medical records and disease-causing gene information is automatically stored with geospatial context to enhance the ability to diagnose, track, and prevent the spread of infectious disease.

 Forensic sciences such as geographic profiling can be used to track a perpetrator's movements to isolate a point of origin, correlate and possibly attribute additional crimes, and predict where they may strike next.